pedromargolles/pyDecNef/docs/introduction/installation.md

 ## Infrastructure

-An ethernet local area network (LAN) must be wired between three computers:
+An ethernet local area network (LAN) needs to be wired between three computers:

 - MRI scanner host computer used to manage scanning sessions and MRI sequences configuration.